By: John Webb, Maine Criminal Defense Attorney for Over a Quarter Century

 A DUI charge is a serious offense that shouldn’t be taken lightly.
-In the state of Maine, first-time offenders could face jail time, a $500 fine and a 90-day license suspension.
-This doesn’t include a possible probation period.
+In the state of Maine, first-time offenders of a Maine OUI could face jail time, a $500 fine, and a 90-day license suspension.
+This first offense doesn’t include a possible probation period.

-If you’ve been arrested for DUI, it’s crucial you hire an attorney to represent you and help guide you to the best possible outcome.
-You shouldn’t try to navigate the legal process yourself.
+If you’ve been arrested in southern Maine for DUI-OUI, it’s crucial you consider local law firms near me and then hire an attorney to represent you and help guide you to the best possible outcome.
+No person facing prosecution for a Maine OUI should try to navigate the legal process by themselves.

 But how do you know which DUI law firm to hire?
-You need to get a lawyer involved right away, but you don’t want to hire the wrong person.
+Have you looked at law offices near me, who have experienced driving under the influence lawyers on staff?
+You need to get a Maine lawyer involved right away for an operating while intoxicated case, but you don’t want to hire the wrong person.

-Simply by asking some important questions, you can determine if a law firm will protect your rights with your best interests in mind.
+Just by asking some important questions, you can determine if a law firm will protect your rights and keep your best interests in mind.

 Let’s go over nine questions to ask potential attorneys before hiring them.